 1987 — Mona Takes Control of All Money

 Mike was home for about a week before he showed signs of schizophrenia again.
 After getting him recommitted to Crownsville, Mona demanded that all of my paychecks be handed over to her after my endorsement.
 She claimed that I couldn't be trusted with money because I was hiding it from her.
 To appease Mona.
 I handed over not only my government paycheck but also the pay I received from an evening part-time janitorial job.
 At that time, I was lucky to have a few dollars in my pocket to buy a pack of cigarettes.

 Working two jobs five days a week and sometimes on Saturday and Sunday, I wasn't with Mona and the boys that much.
 When I was with her, Mona wanted to buy things at estate auctions and then sell them at flea markets on the weekend.

 1989–February 1990 — Mona Convinced I Am Guilty of Spousal Abuse

 As 1989 began, Mike had been in and out of Crownsville several times.
 Charles was recovering from a broken ankle which he suffered skateboarding in October of November 1988.
 All of this didn't help Mona who was becoming more schizophrenic herself.

 In addition to not trusting me with money, Mona was now convinced that I was abusing her.
 This became especially serious after I called the police and had Mike arrested for trying to assault me in the presence of Mona.

-In January 1990, Mona was obsessed with telling her future with playing cards every time I saw her after coming home from work in the afternoon.
+In January 1990, Mona was obsessed with telling her future by playing cards every time I saw her after coming home from work in the afternoon.
 Mona was convinced that I was working with others to harm her.